1stfootforward/blog/_posts/2017-05-15-Shin-Splints.md

 ### Common causes of shin splints these are listed below

-+	inadequate stretching
++	Inadequate stretching
 +	worn shoes
-+	excessive stress placed on one leg or one hip from running on cambered roads or always running in the same direction on a track Typically,		   one leg is involved and it is almost always the runner’s dominant one.
++	Excessive stress placed on one leg or one hip from running on cambered roads or always running in the same direction on a track Typically,		   one leg is involved and it is almost always the runner’s dominant one.
 If you’re right-handed, you’re usually right-footed as well, and 		that’s the leg that’s going to hurt.

  The most common site for shin splints is the medial area (the inside of the shin).
 Anterior shin splints (toward the outside of the leg) usually result from an imbalance between the calf muscles and the muscles in the front of your leg, and often affect beginners who either have not yet adjusted to the stresses of running or are not stretching enough.